ukayani/auth0-deploy/README.md

 To specify values for this placeholder you can:

-- Export and environment variable with the name `IDP_URI` before executing the deploy command
+- Export an environment variable with the name `IDP_URI` before executing the deploy command

 **OR**